Do you want to learn Arabic? It’s an ambitious project.

 “Arabic has a crazy vocabulary, with 400 words for a camel, 200 for a lion, and so on. ”

 FALSE.
 Ancient poetry has a very complex and varied vocabulary.
 But the vocabulary of modern standard Arabic is no more complex than the vocabulary of another modern language.

 “Arabic Grammar is incredibly complicated.”

 FALSE.
 Its verb system is quite easy.
 For example, there are only two tenses, past and non-past.

 So wait no more and go forth towards learning the Arabic language!

-Before starting to learn Arabic, you may anticipate something so difficult that you’ll possibly slam on the brakes.
+Before starting to learn arabic online or with a tutor, you may anticipate something so difficult that you’ll possibly slam on the brakes.
 And it’s true, Arabic can’t be learnt by snapping your fingers.